-What an Advertising Manager Does
+Advertising Manager Responsibilities

-During marketing campaign planning, advertising managers determine not only the best content for particular audiences but also the best mediums for each campaign, which can include platforms such as television, print, digital, and billboards.
-A relatively recent and important responsibility is to stay up-to-date on the latest techniques for creating advertising campaigns on social media.
+During marketing campaign planning, advertising managers determine not only the best content for particular audiences but also the best media for each campaign, which can include television, print, digital, and billboards.
+An important responsibility is to stay up to date on the latest techniques for creating advertising campaigns on social media.

 Step 1: Earn a Bachelor’s Degree

-The multifaceted program can also lead to an internship, which is an excellent opportunity to work with advertising and media professionals in a real-world setting and to gain experience using communication tools to interact with clients.
+The multifaceted program can also lead to an internship, which can provide an excellent opportunity to work with advertising and media professionals in a real-world setting and to gain experience using communication tools to interact with clients.

 Step 2: Build On-the-Job Experience

 In agency environments, employees might then advance to a supervisor role, helping entry-level employees move advertising layouts through approval phases in various departments.
-This provides valuable exposure to the cross-functional communication needed to successfully execute a campaign from beginning to end.
+This provides valuable exposure to the cross-functional communication needed to execute a campaign from beginning to end.
 In addition, future advertising managers gain a keen awareness of the impact of brand consistency, attention to detail, and willingness to work with clients on a shared vision.

 Step 3: Pursue a Master’s Degree (Optional)

-Skills an Advertising Manager Needs
+Advertising Manager Skills

-Advertising Manager Salaries and Outlook
+Advertising Manager Job Outlook

 Start Your Journey to Becoming an Advertising Manager